solidjs-community/solid-primitives/packages/mouse/README.md

 ##### Non-reactive primitives:

-- [`makeMousePositionListener`](#makeMousePositionListener) - Attaches event listeners to provided target, listeneing for changes to the mouse/touch position.
+- [`makeMousePositionListener`](#makeMousePositionListener) - Attaches event listeners to provided target, listening for changes to the mouse/touch position.
 - [`makeMouseInsideListener`](#makeMouseInsideListener) - Attaches event listeners to provided target, listening for mouse/touch entering/leaving the element.

 ##### Calculations: